ec0lint/ec0lint/.github/PULL_REQUEST_TEMPLATE.md

 [ ] Add something to the core
 [ ] Other, please explain:

+#### Checklist

+[ ] Update CHANGELOG.md

 <!--
-    To merge PR, 2 approvals of stale contributors are needed -->
+    To merge PR, at least 2 approvals of stale contributors are needed -->

 #### Overview of changes